-- 1. Completed application - 2.
+- 1. Completed application, including essay - 2.
 Application fee of \$50 (non-refundable) - 3.
-Official high school/ secondary school transcripts or leaving certificates - 4.
-Official test scores from either the SAT, ACT, TOEFL, or IELTS - 5.
+Official high school/secondary school transcripts or leaving certificates - 4.
+Proof of English proficiency.
+This can be accomplished by submitting any one of the following SAT, ACT, TOEFL, IELTS, or passing scores in English on the GCE, GCSE, IGCSE, BGCSE, CXC, CAPE or IB examinations. - 5.
 International Form